Severe Weather Awareness Week in New York and Pennsylvania

 What you should do when a flash flood warning is issued?

 Move to higher ground immediately and get out of the danger area.
 Never drive across bridges covered with water, or through areas where water covers the roadway.
 If your car stalls in a flooded or low lying area, abandon it immediately.
 Rapidly rising flood waters could easily sweep it away.
 Be especially careful at night, when it is harder to see flooded areas.

-A River Flood Warning means that river levels will exceed flood stage on certain points along our larger rivers, like the Chemung, Susquehanna and Delaware rivers.
+A river flood warning means that river levels will exceed flood stage on certain points along our larger rivers, like the Chemung, Susquehanna and Delaware rivers.
 River floods take longer to develop so they may not pose as much threat to life, but can take a much larger toll on property.
-River levels, forecast stages, etc can be found on the River & Lakes AHPS web site.

 Presentation: Flashing Flooding and River Flooding - PDF format.